FiddleBe/UI5-BusinessObjectModel/README.md

 The server side is just a simple generic PHP service handler, which allows you to store anything in a table with blob-content.

 You can see the showcase running on https://businesobjectmodel.fiddle.be try not to screw it up.
-Please.
+Please. (showcase is temporarily not functioning due to technical reasons)

 Fair use policy:
 You are allowed to use the BOM (BusinessObjectModel) on your projects, but only non-commercial.
 In other words, you are not allowed to charge your customer money for it.